 Courses that are to be taken as homologation units must be completed and passed before you are allowed to start the master project.
 Also, be aware that you are not allowed to finish your project (with presentation and defense) before you have completed all your courses.
-For more information, please contact the study advisor.
+For more information, please contact the academic advisor, AcademicAdvisorMCS@tue.nl.